Language: EN

 If you stop to think, there is actually no conceptual difference between a global variable and a local variable.
 A global variable also has its scope.
 It’s just that since it is outside of any block, its “block” is the entire program.

-What is true is that overusing global variables is a bad practice.
+What is true is that abusing global variables is a bad practice.
 In general, we should always use local variables whenever possible, and use global variables in the few cases where it is truly essential.

-Let’s see a very simple example, in a hypothetical machine that reads a temperature and uses a function to modify it.
+Let’s see a very simple example in a hypothetical machine that reads a temperature and uses a function to modify it.

 int rawTemperature; // Declaration of a global variable